 .
 Since this is the rate charged by most lenders, anything below this would be considered to be cheaper.

-Not only are the cost of loans from Fund Ourselves less than the average payday lender, there are also no fees for applying, no early repayment fees and a 12-month extension with no fees if you have trouble repaying.
+Not only are the cost of loans from Fund Ourselves less than the average payday lender, there are also no fees for applying and no early repayment fees.